devmehta04/Canteen-Automation-System-React-Native/README.md

 ## Usage

-To use the expense tracker, follow these steps:
+To use the food ordering application, follow these steps:

 1. Open the app on your mobile device or emulator.
-2. Click the "Add Expense" button to add a new expense.
+2. Browse through the different food items available.
-3. Fill in the expense details and click "Save".
+3. Click on an item to view more details.
-4. To edit an existing expense, swipe left on the expense item and click "Edit".
+4. Click the "Add to Cart" button to add the item to your cart.
-5. To delete an expense, swipe left on the expense item and click "Delete".
+5. Click the "Cart" button to view your cart and place an order.
-6. To view a summary of your expenses, click the "Summary" button.
+6. Fill in your details and click "Place Order" to place your order.